 SolarWinds produces a suite of products providing comprehensive support for network monitoring and management.
 The Real-Time NetFlow Analyzer is a free tool that provides real-time insight into your current flows.
 The free version is focused on displaying the current and recent state of your bandwidth usage.
 It’s limited to one NetFlow interface and 60 minutes of data.
 Flow technologies supported include NetFlow, Juniper’s J-Flow, IPFIX, and Huawei’s netstream.

-The analyzer identifies which devices/IP addresses, apps, and users are consuming the most bandwidth.
+The network analyzer identifies which devices/IP addresses, apps, and users are consuming the most bandwidth.
 The user interface displays inbound and outbound traffic for the chosen NetFlow exporter; traffic can be sorted and displayed in various ways.
 The user interface’s tree explorer summarizes NetFlow traffic, parsing it into applications, conversations, domains, endpoints, and protocols.
 Each can be expanded into an inclusive graph for drilling down to explore particular aspects.
-The tree views and graphs update in real time.
+The tree views and graphs update in real-time.

 Installation is via a standard Windows setup wizard, and the NetFlow Configurator is included to assist in configuring the NetFlow collector and your devices that support various NetFlow variants.

 If your key devices support NetFlow, and you’re looking for a lean and clear viewport into your current and recent bandwidth usage, the SolarWinds Real-Time NetFlow Analyzer fits the bill.
+SolarWinds offer this tool for free.

 For a more powerful and feature-rich version, SolarWinds for-cost option, the Network Traffic Analyzer, is covered below.